srobo/runbook/docs/competition/team-support/helpdesk.md

 ### Handling of all requests

-Whenever a team comes to Helpdesk with an issue a Helpdesk Volunteer must fill in their TLA and a single-sentence description of the issue on an Issue Form.
-When the issue has been resolved a single sentence description of the resolution must be written on the form.
-This is primarily for analytical purposes so that we can improve the operation of Helpdesk in future years.

-Whenever a team comes to Helpdesk with an issue that cannot be solved instantly their TLA and a very brief (couple of words) summary of the problem must be written on a post-it note and stuck up on a board of current issues.
+Whenever a team comes to Helpdesk with an issue that cannot be solved instantly, create a ticket.
 This ensures that no problems get dropped while they are being investigated.
-When the issue is resolved the post-it note can be thrown away.
-If it appears that a particular post-it has remained on the board for an extended period of time and there has been no obvious activity to resolve the issue then a volunteer should be dispatched to the team to see if it's still a problem.
+When the issue is resolved the ticket will be closed.

 ### Handling of requests for robot safety checks